 In terms of Ikea products, these are the models that are currently available that we've tested:

 In previous years, Ikea's Hokkåsen mattress was routinely on our list of mattresses to avoid, scoring just 61%.
-However, Ikea has since discontinued the mattress.
+However, Ikea has since discontinued this particular mattress.

-Now the mantle of the lowest-scoring Ikea mattress has been passed on to a new model: the Fillan.
-With a score of 67%, it's definitely ahead of the Hokkåsen, but at $1099 it costs nearly twice the price.
+Now the title of the lowest-scoring Ikea mattress has been passed on to a new model: the Ǻbygda.
+With a score of 66%, it's definitely ahead of the Hokkåsen, but at $699 it's still not a great buy.
+The Fillan doesn't fare much better at 67% and with an asking price of $1099, it's probably not the best investment.

 Because we're a diligent bunch here at CHOICE, you'll note that there are many, many scores in our mattress reviews – even more than in our other reviews, which are already very detailed.